Protect Our Planet

 However, the accelerated mass production of clothing has positioned the fashion industry as the second leading contributor to climate change.
 Being conscious of the choices we make when purchasing clothing can help minimize our impact on mother nature.
 Below are 3 keys to be mindful of when assessing our clothing.

 1. Is the fabric natural, synthetic, or semi-synthetic?

 Natural fabrics are derived from naturally occurring fibers, like cotton.
 While biodegradable, cotton demands a specific climate, water, land & labor.

-Synthetic, or man-made fabrics like polyester, acrylic, & nylon are best reserved for specific applications such as activewear & swimwear.
+Synthetic, or man-made fabrics like polyester, acrylic, & nylon are often reserved for specific applications such as activewear & swimwear.
 First introduced in the 1930s, they are not biodegradable & their production requires extensive chemical treatment.
 Synthetic fabrics are also prone to heat damage & may cause allergenic reactions.

 Semi-synthetic, or man-made fabrics like rayon (modal/bamboo), were introduced in 1905.
 While biodegradable, semi-synthetic fabrics are prone to pilling & lack color retention.
 Sourced from trees, their fibers typically mandate the destruction of natural ecosystems, loss of biodiversity, extensive chemical treatment, & occupational exposure to carbon disulfide.